 - Acute retention (see also the separate Acute Urinary Retention article):

 - Offer an alpha-blocker to men before removing the catheter.

-- Chronic retention (see separate article Chronic Urinary Retention):
+- Chronic retention (see also the separate Chronic Urinary Retention article):

-- Chronic urinary retention is defined as residual volume greater than 1 litre or presence of a palpable/percussible bladder.
+- Chronic urinary retention is defined as residual volume greater than 1 litre or presence of a palpable/percussable bladder.